Nuclear magnetic resonance spectroscopy: Deuterated solvents

-The vast majority of molecules in a solution are solvent molecules, and most regular solvents are hydrocarbons and so contain NMR-active protons.
-In order to avoid detecting only signals from solvent hydrogen atoms, deuterated solvents are used where 99+% of the protons are replaced with deuterium (hydrogen-2).
+The vast majority of molecules in a solution are solvent molecules, and most regular solvents are hydrocarbons and so contain NMR-active hydrogen-1 nuclei.
+In order to avoid having the signals from solvent hydrogen atoms overwhelm the experiment and interfere in analysis of the dissolved analyte, deuterated solvents are used where >99% of the protons are replaced with deuterium (hydrogen-2).
 The most widely used deuterated solvent is deuterochloroform (CDCl3), although other solvents may be used for various reasons, such as solubility of a sample, desire to control hydrogen bonding, or melting or boiling points.
-The chemical shifts of a molecule will change slightly between solvents, and the solvent used will almost always be reported with chemical shifts.
-NMR spectra are often calibrated against the known solvent residual proton peak instead of added tetramethylsilane.
+The chemical shifts of a molecule change slightly between solvents, and therefore the solvent used is almost always reported with chemical shifts.
+Proton NMR spectra are often calibrated against the known solvent residual proton peak as an internal standard instead of adding tetramethylsilane (TMS), which is conventionally defined as having a chemical shift of zero.